NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

-4. You want to ensure that items such as folders and documents that a user stores on their desktop are available to them independently of which computer they sign on to in your organization’s AD DS domain.
+4. You want to ensure that items such as folders and documents that a user stores on their desktop are available to them independently of which computer they sign on to in your organization's AD DS domain.
     Which of the following Folder Redirection policies should you configure to accomplish this goal?